We hope you enjoy reading this blog post.

 The MACD can be interpreted as an oscillator as well.
 It can be employed to determine oversold and overbought levels in the market.

 Unlike oscillators like RSI, MACD does not have any specific overbought and oversold values.
-Due to which traders use the MACD indicator in conjunction with other indicators to generate buy and sell signals.
+Due to which traders use the MACD with RSI to generate buy and sell signals.

 Instead, let’s look at a strategy that provides trading signals solely based on overbought and oversold regions on the MACD.